mlochbaum/BQN/problems.md

 Scan moves along the array so that it uses results as left arguments, which is opposite to the usual right-to-left order of evaluation.
 But I think this is still better than scanning the array in reverse.
 You can always use Swap on the operand, or recover the APL scan ordering by doing a Reduce-Each on Prefixes.

 ### Only errors in functions can be caught
-The operator `⎊` allows errors in a function to be caught, but a more natural unit for this is the block (scope, really).
+The modifier `⎊` allows errors in a function to be caught, but a more natural unit for this is the block (scope, really).
 However, catching errors shouldn't be common in typical code, in the sense that an application should have only a few instances of `⎊`.
 Ordinary testing and control flow should be preferred instead.

 ### Bins is inconsistent with Index of
 In Dyalog APL, Interval Index is identical to Index Of if the left argument has no duplicate cells and every right argument cell intolerantly matches a left argument cell.
 In BQN they're off by one—Bins is one larger.
 But all the caveats for the Dyalog relation indicate this might not be so fundamental.